AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: AgenticRecTune

 \subsubsection{Novel Skill Generation.}

 Beyond merely appending insights, the Skill Agent leverages its accumulated memory and existing skill set to synthesize entirely new operational skills that guide the next optimization round.
+It mainly update the domain knowledge section.
 This allows the system to develop sophisticated tuning strategies without requiring human intervention to manually author new skill definitions.
+At the same time, engineers can explicitly track learned pattern.

 With this self-evolving ability by Insignt Agent and Skill Agent, the Skillhub moves beyond static instructions to become a learning engine.
-This ensures that new configurations are guided by past experience before they are tested in new real-world experiments.
+This ensures that new proposed configurations are guided by past experience before they are tested in new real-world experiments.